sblauth/cashocs/demos/documented/optimal_control/demo_01_basics/demo_01_basics.md

     from fenics import *
     import cashocs

-At the beginning of the script it is usually very beneficial to disable the verbose output of fenics such that it does not interfere with cashocs's output.
-Therefore, we use the line

-    set_log_level(LogLevel.CRITICAL)

-which disables most of fenics's output messages.

 Next, we have to load the config file which loads the user's input parameters into the script.
 For a detailed documentation